steamatch/STEAMatch.-The-NFTask/README.md

 You will receive a **[story](https://github.com/steamatch/STEAMatch-A-NFTask/blob/main/audio%20steamatch%20eng.mp3/)** that proposes a complex problem for which you must design a solution.

-Find the best possible proposal in your STEAM skills.
+Build the best possible proposal with your STEAM skills.

 Your proposal is now a NFT, it will be auctioned and you'll be able to receive your cryptocurrencies in your [Metamask](https://metamask.io/) wallet.